JaynouOliver/mtbrd/README.md

 ```

 **Key Optimizations:**
-1. Pre-fetch query embedding into variable (not subquery)
+1. Pre-fetch query embedding AND `product_group_id` into variables
+2. Exclude entire product group of query (not just the query ID) - prevents variants from appearing
-2. No SQL-side deduplication (moved to client)
+3. No SQL-side deduplication for OTHER products (moved to client)
-3. Partial index match via `WHERE` clause filters
+4. Partial index match via `WHERE` clause filters

 ### 5. Two-Step Query Architecture